 Magazine no Mori – Okazu’s Erica Friedman guides us through the world of Japanese manga anthologies.

-My Week in Manga – Melinda shares what she’s been reading (and what she plans to read) for the week.
+My Week in Manga – MJshares what she’s been reading (and what she plans to read) for the week.

-Let’s Get Visual – periodic discussion of manga artwork with Melinda & Michelle, hosted at Michelle’s blog, Soliloquy in Blue
+Let’s Get Visual – periodic discussion of manga artwork with MJ & Michelle, hosted at Michelle’s blog, Soliloquy in Blue

 Bringing the Drama – Anna leads this discussion about Korean dramas along with Michelle, Nancy Thistlethwaite, Eva Volin, and Emily Snodgrass.